diana-hep/femtocode/README.md

 ## Query language

-Femtocode was inspired by fast SQL services that translate the user’s request into operations with the same meaning as the user’s query, but highly optimized.
-This flexibility is aided by the fact that SQL commands do not constrain the order of operations or complicate the translation with mutable state: the language is fast _because_ it is high-level, rather than in spite of it.
+Femtocode was inspired by fast SQL services that translate users’ requests into operations with the same meaning as the their queries, yet are much faster than naive interpretations of them.
+The ability to perform these translations is helped by the fact that SQL minimally constrains the computation: there are no “for” loops to specify an order of iteration, no mutable variables, etc. The language is fast _because_ it is high-level, rather than in spite of it.

+At first, it would seem that SQL would be ideal for the first phase in every high-energy physics analysis: reducing huge sets of data points into distributions (histograms).
+But in their original form, those “data points” are structured collections of events containing jets containing tracks containing hits, all arbitrary-length lists of multi-field records.
+SQL, as a language, does not express these manipulations easily and most SQL implementations cannot evaluate them without expensive joins.